X4BNet/x4b-status/content/issues/2021-06-03-amsterdam-issues.md

 *Investigating* - We are seeing  an issue with either network port stability or ixgbe driver stability in Amsterdam.
 We are investigating.

 *Monitoring* - We continue to watch for issues

+*Monitoring* - We continue to watch for issues.
+Nothing has been observed as of yet.